Best ERP Software Shortlist

 - Requires significant customization and configuration to meet specific business needs

 Microsoft Dynamics 365 Business Central is a cloud-based enterprise resource planning (ERP) software designed for small and medium-sized businesses.
-The platform is known for its integration with other Microsoft products, flexibility, and scalability, making it a valuable solution for businesses looking to optimize their processes and drive growth.

 Why I picked Microsoft Dynamics 365 Business Central: If you're looking for ERP software that prioritizes integrations, my top recommendation is Microsoft Dynamics 365 Business Central.
 Whether you need pre-built integrations, native connections to other Microsoft products, or an open API that allows for custom integrations, this ERP tool has it all.